 CV covers all spheres of professional and personal life.
 Feel free to list your interests and hobbies, especially, if it’s relevant to a job opening.
 It’s not required, but if you know a person that will give you an enthusiastic reference, don’t even hesitate and add ‘References’ section.

 How to format a curriculum vitae

 There is no specific CV format.
 Your main job is to make sure it’s well-organized and clear of spelling and grammar errors.
 Your CV should be logical and easy to read.
 In order to do this, you can use topic headings and create bullet-point lists.
 Arrange all sections, so they showcase your main strengths in relation to the desired position.

 As a CV is much longer than a common resume, it’s desirable to include page numbers (except for the first one).

 You are the person who determines what to include in your CV.
-The sections can also depend on a position you are applying for (e.g. you should include some additional personal information if you want go international, but it’s optional for a fellowship program).
-You can emphasize on a specific area of expertise (education or work experience).
+The sections can also depend on a position you are applying for (e.g. you should include some additional personal information if you want to go international, but it’s optional for a fellowship program).
+You can emphasize a specific area of expertise (education or work experience).